mssamhan31/Solar-Curtailment/CONTRIBUTING.md

 # Welcome to our CANVAS-Open-Source Project!

->First off, thank you for considering contributing to CANVAS Open Source project.
-It's people like you that make CANVAS-Curtailment such a great tool.
+>First off, thank you for considering contributing here!
+It's people like you that make CANVAS-Open-Source project such a great tool.

 # What kinds of contributions we are looking for?